 - Want to develop their own network and meet other like-minded producers in their region

 These and many other reasons bring mentors to our program, but most importantly, they’ve set up a listing because they want to help you!
 If you see a listing from someone who you think might be able to make your farm more successful, we strongly encourage you to reach out to them.
 Approach them with a clear question, value their time, and we’re confident that you will benefit from the interaction.

-CFAC does not vet or endorse Mentor Link participants.
+CFAC does not vet or endorse Network Link participants.
 It is the responsibility of the mentor and mentee to safeguard themselves by clearly defining and clarifying expectations, checking references, and asking questions.
 CFAC is not a party to any agreements and the terms of any agreements should be considered private agreements between the mentor and mentee only.